Providing Equal Rights to Crime Victims

 Victims’ Voices

 Anyone can be a victim of crime.
 Regardless of race, color, national origin, disability, religion, age, gender, sexual orientation, gender identity, socioeconomic status, education level, or citizenship status, crime affects us all.
-Too often, in the wake of a crime, victims find they have no voice in the criminal justice system.
-Learn why victims of crime support Marsy’s Law, which aims to give victims the voice they deserve.
+Learn why crime victims support Marsy’s Law, which aims to give victims the voice they deserve in the criminal justice system.

 Supporters’ Stories